orphord/GuildMessenger/README.md

 ##### Output
 As mentioned above the two outputs are a text file and an in-memory database.
 The text file is a representation of what _would_ be sent to a receiving user.
-The database can be accessed while the system is running at [http://localhost:8080/h2-console](http://localhost:8080/h2-console) and use password `password` (make sure the `JDBC URL` field reads "jdbc:h2:mem:testdb" with no quotes).
-Once the `h2` UI comes up, click the `Messages` element on the left and the `Run` button should return the messages stored in the database.